 If you are interested in outdoor photography and are a regular traveler, you will require something more sturdy which won’t break due to water spills while you’re trekking or bike riding.

-If you are interested in photography as an art form, then you will need a camera which provides high-image quality.
+If you are interested in photography as an art form, then you will need a camera that provides high-image quality.
 Everyone has different needs and purposes when it comes to buying the best affordable camera for themselves.
 You just need to be sure of how you plan on using the camera so that you can make the right decision and be satisfied with your purchase.

 2. How Much Do You Want To Spend?